 This product is also part of the Kelly Bear DVD Series.

-School Psychologists: click here to receive this game free when you add $69 or more to your cart Help students and adults combat bullying and reduce feelings of isolation and despair...
+Free Game: click here and add Rachel's Challenge to your cart to receive this game free when you add $69 or more to your cart.
+Help students and adults combat bullying and...

-School Psychologists: click here to receive this game free when you add $39 or more to your cart Helps teach children how to manage their anger Using two internal dialogue...
+Free Game: click here, and add Stop That Angry Thought to your cart to receive this game free when you spend $39 or more Helps teach children how to manage...

 One of the most popular tools used in child psychotherapy The questions and directions in each set of cards include items that are not anxiety provoking to items that are...